Rosey Grier: New York Giants 1956-62

+Los Angeles Rams 1963-67

-Grier was then traded in July 1963 to the Los Angeles Rams in exchange for defensive tackle John LoVetere and a high future draft pick.
+After eight seasons with New York, Grier was traded in July 1963 to the Los Angeles Rams in exchange for defensive tackle John LoVetere and a high future draft pick.
 He was part of the "Fearsome Foursome", along with Deacon Jones, Merlin Olsen, and Lamar Lundy, considered one of the best defensive lines in football history.
+Dick Butkus described them as "the most dominant line in football history."
 His career ended in 1967 due to a torn Achilles tendon.
-Despite being the oldest member of the Fearsome Foursome, Grier is the last surviving member following the passing of Deacon Jones on June 3, 2013.
+Despite being the oldest member of the Fearsome Foursome, Grier is the last surviving member following the passing of Jones on June 3, 2013.